-Mr McNicholas received his JD (cum laude, Harvard Law Review editor) from Harvard Law School in 1996 and his AB (summa cum laude, Phi Beta Kappa) from Princeton University in 1991.
-He clerked for the honorable Paul Niemeyer on the US Court of Appeals for the Fourth Circuit.
+Mr McNicholas received his JD (cum laude; Harvard Law Review editor) from Harvard Law School in 1996 and his AB (summa cum laude, Phi Beta Kappa) from Princeton University in 1991.
+He clerked for the honourable Paul Niemeyer on the US Court of Appeals for the Fourth Circuit.
 Mr McNicholas is admitted in the District of Columbia and Maryland.

-This biography is an extract from The International Who's Who of Internet & e-Commerce Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Telecommunications Media & Technology which can be purchased from our Shop.